HeavyMedl/lists/README.md

 <a name='foldr1'/>
 ### foldr1 : [x]|str -> f -> x
 ------
-**Description**: Variant of foldr without a starting variable (The accumulator begins with the 0th index of the passed Array or String).
+**Description**: Variant of foldr without a starting Variable (The accumulator begins with the 0th index of the passed Array or String).
 Use with non-empty Arrays or Strings.

-**Signature Definition**: Give arg 1 an Array of variables or a String; Give arg 2 a function (binary operator); Get a variable.
+**Signature Definition**: Give arg 1 an Array of Variables or a String; Give arg 2 a Function (binary operator); Get a Variable.

 **Example Usage**: